CCSU-CS417-505-F18/designpatternsfinalproject-public-graduate-group-1/README.md

 Prior to using the `Grad1Component`, you must know which sensors on your RPi are associated with which ports. `Grad1Component` only supports the standard Grove Pi sensors listed below:

   * SOUND, //Grove - Sound sensor
-  * LIGHT, //Grove - Green LED
+  * LIGHT, //Grove - Light sensor
   * ROTARY, //Grove - Rotary angle sensor
   * HUMIDITY, //Grove - Temperature and humidity sensor
   * TEMPERATURE, //Grove - Temperature and humidity sensor